Natural pet food maker Open Farm unleashes global expansion

 It started with a rescue pug named Bella.

-Today, Toronto-based Open Farm is a rapidly growing Canadian natural pet food company available in more than 10,000 U.S. retail stores, with a presence in Australia, South Korea and Taiwan, and its sights set on expanding exports to Asia and Europe.
+Today, Toronto-based Open Farm is a rapidly growing Canadian natural pet food company available in more than 6,000 U.S. and Canadian retail stores, with a presence in Australia, South Korea and Taiwan, and its sights set on expanding exports to Asia and Europe.

+“We’re huge dog lovers,” says Jacqueline Prehogan, who launched Open Farm in 2014 with her husband, Isaac Langleben, and Derek Beigleman who is no longer with the company.

 That passion is their farm-to-fur-baby approach to producing sustainable, ethical natural pet foods.